-As of December 31, 2016, 2015 and 2014, Credicorp's net foreign exchange balance is the sum of its positive open non-Soles positions (net long position) less the sum of its negative open non-Soles positions (net short position).
-As of December 31, 2013, Credicorp's net foreign exchange balance was the sum of its positive open non-U.S. Dollar positions (net short position) less the sum of its negative open non-U.S. Dollar positions (net short position).
+As of December 31, 2016, 2015 and 2014, Credicorp's net foreign exchange balance is the sum of its positive open non-Soles positions (net long position) less the sum of its negative open non-U.S. Dollar positions (net short position) less the sum of its positive open non-U.S. Dollar positions (net long position) less the sum of its negative open non-U.S. Dollar positions (net short position).
 Any depreciation/appreciation of the foreign exchange position would affect the consolidated statements of income.
 A currency mismatch would leave Credicorp's consolidated statements of financial position vulnerable to a fluctuation of the foreign currency (exchange rate shock).

-2.1.7 Income Tayes
+2.1.7 Income Taxes